 Learn more about the Department of Communication and Media Studies.

-Those who teach journalism courses include
+Those who teach journalism courses include:

-- Andy Dehnart (MFA, Bennington College), the director of the journalism program and a writer and TV critic whose work has appeared on NPR and in The Washington Post, The L.A.
+- Andy Dehnart (MFA, Bennington College), director of the journalism program and a writer and TV critic whose work has appeared on NPR and in The Washington Post, The L.A.
 Times, Pacific Standard and other publications